Does a Wellness Check Go on Your Record? Welfare Check?

 In cases where law enforcement has reason to believe someone in the household may be in danger, the officer or officers can enter the home to check on the welfare of that inside.
 This is often the case involving children or when someone calls in a request for a welfare check on a person believed to be the victim of domestic violence.

-Does a wellness check go on your record?
-No, it does not, and when it shows up on your record, you can file a complaint with the attorney general’s office in the state where the record appeared.
+One might wonder if a wellness check is recorded on their record.
+It typically is not, and if it erroneously appears, one can file a complaint with the attorney general’s office in the relevant state.

 Additionally, if the record is used unlawfully, the individual can take action against the entity that disclosed and used the record.
 For example, if a mental health wellness check is used to deny employment, the person can report the unlawful practice to the Equal Employment Opportunity Commission.